aureliayang/aureliayang.github.io/_pages/about.md

 ---
 permalink: /
 title: "I am an associate research scholar at Princeton University.
-I am in transition to Sun Yat-sen University."
+I am in transition to Sun Yat-sen University as an associate professor."
 author_profile: true
 redirect_from:
   - /about/